microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-get.md

 The following is an example of the response.

-> [!NOTE]
-> The response object shown here might be shortened for readability.
+>**Note**: The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",